rpoirier01/dvwa-lab/readme.md

 This is a hands-on lab I completed in which I pentested a containerized version of the Damn Vulnerable Web App (DVWA).
 In addition to the pentesting, I created Prometheus alerts for visibility and I built a basic Grafana dashboard to build familiarity with the technology.
 I also set up a simple CI/CD pipeline to perform a vulnerability scan of the DVWA Docker image, and then pull it.
+For more detailed information, please see **WRITEUP.md**.
 ## Disclaimer
 Some tools in this lab have the potential to be used maliciously.
 The OWASP ZAP vulnerability scanner was run exclusively on a web application locally hosted on my machine.
 I did not scan any 3rd party systems, and I do not condone any unethical use of OWASP ZAP or any other pentesting tool.
 While I may discuss different types of attacks and their methodology, I am only supplying information readily available on cybersecurity sites like OWASP.
 I do not intend to encourage any type of illegal or unethical cyberattack, this project was purely for personal learning.

 ## Note On AI Use
 Some of the results in this lab were the result of AI assisted research and troubleshooting along with AI generated code.
 I tried to do as much of this lab hands-on as possible, but I still relied on AI when I ran into issues.
-For full details of AI usage, see the WRITEUP.md file, as I tried to note them specifically there.
+For full details of AI usage, see the **WRITEUP.md** file, as I tried to note them specifically there.

 ## Tools Used
 - Damn Vulnerable Web App (DVWA) - A web app which has intentional security vulnerabilities.
 It features different levels of security to learn pentesting.